getsolus/help-center-docs/software/samba/en.md

 In the above example, the name of the relevant network device is `enp2s0`.
 Note how the line starting with `inet6` contains an IPv6 address which begins with fe80:: and contains `scope link`.

-Ensure that Samba has been started on the host and then query the running local Samba instance with the following command, using the IPv6 addr and interface as show by the output of `ip addr`:
+Ensure that Samba has been started on the host and then query the running local Samba instance with the following command, using the IPv6 address and interface as show by the output of `ip addr`:

 ``` bash
 $ smbclient -N -L //fe80::d555:a50f:1aea:c944%enp2s0